Webinar focuses on racism, law enforcement and the church

 Tags: defunding police, office of racial and intercultural justice, Presbyterian Committee on the Self-Development of People, presbytery of western north carolina, racism law enforcement and the church, rev. denise anderson, rev. dr. alonzo johnson, rev. dr. byron wade

-Ministries: Racial Equity & Women’s Intercultural Ministries, Korean Intercultural Congregational Support, Presbyterian Committee on the Self-Development of People, Gender & Racial Justice
+Ministries: Racial Equity & Women’s Intercultural Ministries, Presbyterian Committee on the Self-Development of People, Gender, Racial and Intercultural Justice